Intro: Sleep Training For Night Owls

 - Ask others to share stimulating conversations earlier in the day.

-- No blogging, praying, or reading that stimulate my mind before bed.
+- No blogging or reading that stimulate the mind before bed.

 - Exercise is known to improve sleep quality.
 For example, exercise can help build up adenosine in the brain (an end-product of breaking down ATP/energy source) which creates “sleep pressure”.